MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/whats-new/1611-whats-new.md

 		* `users()` API now returns a `std::vector<xbox_social_user*>`.
 These pointers become invalidated on the next call to `social_manager::do_work()`
 		* `get_copy_of_users` return a `std::vector<xbox_social_user>` as a copy of the current users in the social_user_group to the caller.
 Calling this function may affect `do_work` completion time.
 * Social Manager now will never fail after initialization.
 Social Manager will retry RTA automatically on disconnection.
 The `error` and `rta_disconnect_error` events have been deprecated and removed
 * Title can specify custom memory allocators.
-See the new documentation: [Social Manager Memory and Performance](../social-platform/social-manager-memory-and-performance-overview.md)
+See the new article [Social Manager memory and performance](../features/social/social-manager/concepts/live-socmgr-mem-perf.md).

 ### Xbox One UWP
 * TCUI APIs adds support multi-user for Xbox One UWP apps.
 The XSAPI C++ adds new Windows::System::User^ parameters specify the user, and the XSAPI WinRT API adds ForUserAsync APIs.